 The BTS2048-UV meets all the requirements of a high-end UV diode array spectroradiometer and is available at an attractive price despite its cutting-edge technology.

-One unique feature of the BiTec sensor is its combination of a back-thinned CCD spectrometer and a Si photodiode that offers high linearity levels enabling extremely fast measurements.
+One unique feature of the BiTec sensor is its combination of a back-thinned CCD spectrometer and a Si photodiode that offers high linearity levels enabling extremely fast measurements (see technical article about BiTec sensor).
 The fully linearized 2048 pixel CCD detector with thermoelectric cooling offers a very wide dynamic range thanks to its integration time that ranges from 2 µs to 60 s.
 This enables precise measurements of UV LEDs in a broad intensity range.
 The design offers high optical resolution of 0.8 nm over the entire spectral measurement range from 190 nm to 430 nm..
-The spectrometer is also equipped with two optical filters for automatic low stray light measurements.
+The spectrometer is also equipped with two optical filters for automatic low stray light measurements (see also our technical article about stray light reduction for spectroradiometers).
 Such measurements are necessary for broadband UV lamps and UV LEDs in the presence of other light sources.
 The very high linearity SiC photodiode within the BiTec detector is used for linearization of the CCD or taken as a reference detector.
 The radiometric responsivity function of the SiC photodiode enables its use independent of the CCD.
 The radiometric precision can be auto-corrected using the respective spectral data.
 The device can therefore be used to perform fast measurements on very weak signals, something that makes the BTS20418-UV perfect for integration in goniometers.
 Despite its compact dimensions (103 mm x 107 mm x 52 mm – L x W x H), the BTS2048-UV spectroradiometer has a remote-controlled filter wheel with two optical filters and a shutter for dark measurement.

 Absolute calibration of the absolute irradiance down to 200 nm!